-• But verbs ending in a vowel + y follow the usual rule.
+• But verbs ending in a vowel + y, follow the usual rule.

-• For example: I say/ He says.
+- For example: I say/ He says. - 2.
+The past simple:

-The use of present simple:
+The use of past simple:

-- 2. The past simple: - The simple past is used for an action completed in the past at a definite time.
+- The simple past is used for an action completed in the past at a definite time.
 For example: The employee sent an email yesterday. - The simple past is used for an action which occupied a period of time now finished.